serhiihonchar1992/docker-compose-wordpress/readme.md

 ```

 If you want to connect to a database using your IDE, DataGrip, or other tools,
-You need to expose the ports of the base outside
+You need to expose the ports of the database outside

 ```yaml
 mysql: